logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_view/batch-data.md

     ```

 ## Retrieve batch data with primary keys and event time
-In certain scenarios, for example for time series model input data needs to be sorted according to primary key(s) and event time combination.
+For certain use cases, e.g. time series models, the input data needs to be sorted according to the primary key(s) and event time combination.
+Or one might want to merge predictions back with the original input data for postmortem analysis.
-Or one might want to merge predictions back to original input data for postmortem analysis.
-However,  primary key(s) and event time usually are not included in the feature view query as
-they are not features used for training.
-To get them pass following attributes to `get_batch_data` method:
+Primary key(s) and event time are not usually included in the feature view query as they are not features used for training.
-`primary_keys=True` and/or `event_time=True`.
+To retrieve the primary key(s) and/or event time when retrieving batch data for inference, you need to set the parameters `primary_keys=True` and/or `event_time=True`.

 === "Python"
     ```python